 “About a month ago I entered the best vestibular health I have ever had (with Vitamin supplements, massage, osteopathy, low salt diet and manual lymphatic drainage)”

 The Lymphatic system drains and filters lymph circulating around the body.
-Unwanted antigens are cleansed and clean fluid re-enters the blood stream.
+Unwanted contaminants are cleansed and clean fluid re-enters the blood stream.
 Primary lymphoid organs include the thymus, bone marrow and fetal liver.

-Bone marrow and the thymus are very important for the immune system.
+Bone marrow and the thymus are vital to the immune system.
 Dysfunction in the thymus leads to problems with T-cell regulation.
 T-cell regulation has been linked to Meniere’s disease.
 Read more on T-cells and Meniere’s here.

 If lymphatic fluid, lymph, is not drained and filtered properly it will re-enter the blood stream contaminated.
 Its primary re-entry point is in the base of the neck on the left.
-If contaminants are not drained they will accumulate locally around the body and can cause disease states.
+If contaminants are not drained they will accumulate locally around the body and can cause states of dis-ease.

 Could the endolymphatic sac be one of these accumulation points?